Toyota Vios: Facelift

 The facelifted third-generation Vios was unveiled at the April 2016 Auto China.
 For the facelift model, there are projector headlamps with integrated LED light guides, a wider T-shaped grille and fog lamps shifted to the lower air-dam with vertical LED DRLs affixed on the bumper, similar to that of the pre-facelift XV70 series Camry.
 At the rear, the tail lamps feature LED-type units with revised graphics and feature a thinner linking chrome boot lid bar.
 This facelifted model is exclusively available in Thailand and China.

-In most Asian countries (excluding Japan and Hong Kong), the facelifted Vios was sold from 2018 as a major facelift model and uses model NSP151 model code for the cars with 1.5-litre engine, or NSP150 for the 1.3-litre models.
+In most Asian countries (excluding Japan and Hong Kong), the facelifted Vios was sold from 2018 as a major facelift model with all-new body panels and interior.
+It uses model NSP151 model code for the cars with 1.5-litre engine, or NSP150 for the 1.3-litre models.
 It is also offered in India, the Middle East and Latin American countries as the Yaris Sedan.
 It measures an additional 10 mm in length and 30 mm in width.
-Although the roof and chassis used are based on the Vios sold in China and Thailand, the body panels and interior of the Yaris Ativ-based Vios are different from the NCP150 Vios.

 The facelifted Vios is sold in Singapore, Brunei, Vietnam, Indonesia, Malaysia, Taiwan, the Philippines, Myanmar, Laos, and Cambodia.
 In the first 6 countries, the Vios is offered with the 1.5-litre 2NR-FE engine, while in the last 3 countries, it only powered by the smaller 1.3 L 1NR-FE engine.
 Both engines are offered in the Philippines.
+Although powered by the same engine as before the facelift, a different software calibration in the transmission made it more responsive.
+The platform used are based on the Vios sold in China and Thailand, but additional welds make it more rigid to provide better handling and ride.
+The Vios has advanced safety system for its class such as Traction Control and 7 SRS airbags.
+Rear disc brakes are only for the G model, and later the sporty GR-S.

 The facelifted Vios received a minor facelift in July 2020 with a redesigned front bumper and grille, with integrated DRL dual lens LED headlamp for the range topping models.
 It also received added safety suite for the range topping variants.

+The facelifted Vios received another minor facelift on 10 May 2023 exclusively for Vietnam.